bbc/bmx/docs/mca_labels_format.md

 The first instance of a SG or GOSG label with a given `id` will always be stored in the MXF track's file descriptor.
 Subsequent SG or GOSG labels with the same `id` will be stored as a copy of the earlier label if `repeat` is True.

-The following string value properties are can be used:
+The following string value properties can be used:

 - RFC5646SpokenLanguage (alternative is "lang")
 - MCATitle